OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ### 6.1.
 Blocks the web from being an interoperable applications platform

 The Web could be an **interoperable platform** for applications on mobile devices but due to the lack of competition and key features being withheld it is incredibly hard (if not impossible) for them to compete with the App Stores.
 Safari has no competition from rival browsers on iOS.
-All the third party browsers on iOS are essentially Safari (a specific Apple provided and mandated version of WebKit) under the hood. iOS Safari has a significant mobile web market share around the world (around 50% in the UK and the US, up to 75% in Japan).
+All the third-party browsers on iOS are essentially Safari (a specific Apple provided and mandated version of WebKit) under the hood. iOS Safari has a significant mobile web market share around the world (around 50% in the UK and the US, up to 75% in Japan).
 This is important as bugs and missing features in Safari can not be avoided (as all the browsers on iOS are Safari).
 Safari has many bugs and seriously lags behind its competitors' feature set.

 It's **hard for businesses to justify supporting features that 30-75% of their customers can't use**.
 This means if Safari doesn't support it then businesses don't want to use it.
 Additionally iPhone/iPad owners tend to be wealthier and spend more on software, businesses tend to follow revenue so Apple users have an outsized influence.
 This means that Apple's Browser Ban is not only holding web-apps back on iOS but also on Android.